Safeguarding Text-to-Image Generation via Inference-Time Prompt-Noise Optimization: Experiments

 \subsection{Toxicity Evaluation}

-We evaluate the toxicity of generated images on the I2P dataset using the Q16 image safety classifier, presenting the percentage of non-toxic generations for each method in Fig. \ref{fig:I2P Q16}.
-As illustrated in the plot, PNO achieves 100\% safe generations in five categories and nearly 100\% in the remaining two, outperforming all compared baselines.
-SafeGen demonstrates the limits of tuning-based methods: fine-tuning on sexual data increases non-toxic percentages in the sexual category, relative to SD1.5, but has little impact on other categories.
-Directly editing the cross-attention weights as in UCE can disrupt image distributions, resulting in noisy outputs and a low safe percentage.
-DPO-Diff performs reasonably well overall except it completely fails in the sexual category, highlighting the limitations of optimizing within discrete text spaces.
+We evaluate the toxicity of generated images on the I2P dataset using the Q16 image safety classifier, and a VLM-based classifier independent to Q16, presenting the percentage of nontoxic generations for each method in Fig. \ref{fig:I2P Q16} and Table \ref{tab:CLIP I2P}.
+As shown in the plot and table, PNO significantly outperforms all baselines, achieving 100\% safe generations in five categories and nearly 100\% in the remaining two.

-Since the Q16 output is inherently included in the objective function of PNO for this set of experiments, to make the comparisons more comprehensive, we also utilize a multi-modal language model Llava \cite{liu2024visual} to evaluate the toxicity of the generated images on the same dataset.
-We choose the Llava 1.5-7b model for evaluation.
-We input the generated image to Llava, and prompt the language model to judge whether the input image is appropriate or not.
-The instructions for Llava are specified in Supplementary Materials Sec. \ref{subsec:supp_instructions}.
-In Table \ref{tab:CLIP I2P}, we can see that PNO still has the lowest overall inappropriate percentage among all the methods.
-The multi-modal evaluations further validates the effectiveness of PNO for the task of safe image generation, and rules out a possible concern of reward-hacking on the Q16 classifier.
-We report all detailed numerical results in Supplementary Materials Sec. \ref{subsec:supp_tables}.
+Since the Q16 prediction is inherently included in the objective function of PNO for this set of experiments, to make the comparisons more comprehensive, we propose an new metric, \textit{independent to Q16}, to evaluate the toxicity of the generated images based on Vision-Language Models (VLMs).
+Specifically, we input the generated images to multiple VLMs and prompt them to judge whether the image is inappropriate.
+We adopt 4 popular open-source VLMs, Qwen2.5-VL \citep{Qwen2.5-VL}, Llama-3.2 \citep{meta-llama-3.2-11b-vision-instruct}, Llava-Next \citep{liu2024llavanext}, and BLIP-2 \citep{li2023blip2}.
+The image is classified as inappropriate if at least 2 models find it inappropriate.
+The instructions for VLMs are specified in Appendix \ref{subsec:supp_instructions}.
+In Table \ref{tab:CLIP I2P}, we can see that PNO still has the lowest overall VLM inappropriate percentage among all the methods.
+The consistent performance of PNO on VLM evaluations further validates its effectiveness for the task of safe image generation, and \textit{rules out the possible concern of reward-hacking or overfitting to the Q16 classifier}.
+To further validate generalizability, we also conduct cross-check experiments where another existing safety classifier MHSC \citep{qu2023unsafe} is used as the optimization objective and Q16 as the evaluator, and vice versa, both of which yield consistent improvements.
+Details of the cross-check is in Appendix~\ref{subsec:supp_cross}